 - 6. Live Call Transfer: Seamless handoff to human agents with full context (transcript, summary, caller intent, sentiment).
 Critical for agent assist contact center workflows.

-- 7. Multi-Language Support: AI platforms multi-language support for agencies with 40+ languages including AI Indian voice generator, Japanese AI voice, Spanish, French, Arabic, and Mandarin — with accent customization.
+- 7. Multi-Language Support: AI platforms multi-language support for agencies supporting 6 languages — English, Japanese, Spanish, French, German, and Hindi — including AI Indian voice generator and Japanese AI voice with accent customization.

 - 8. Call Recording & Transcription: Full recording business phone calls capability with real-time transcription, searchable call archives, and compliance-ready storage.